Kohym/Dungedon/README.md

 Originaly made as a school project that evolved into my high school graduation project.

+## Features
+* Simple combat and movement system
+* Tutorial
+* Basic enemy AI
+* 6 levels of increasing difficulty
+* Upgrade and progression system
+* Light and dark mode
+* Simple but handmade graphics
+* And much more!

 ## Credits:
 ### Tetures, coding and scripting:
 Marek Kohout